Pilea cadierei (Aluminium Plant) Care Indoors; Watering, Light, Humidity, Problems & Remedies

 Pests

-Common pests in Pilea cadierei are spider mites and mealybugs.
+Common pests of Pilea cadierei are spider mites and mealybugs.
 Isolate the affected plant to prevent spread to other plants and treat it with neem oil or insecticidal soap.
 Make sure to follow the manufacturer's recommendations.

 Brown, shrivelled leaf tips